Washington Speech-Language-Hearing Association

 WSLHA Priorities:

-HB 1686, the bill directing the Department of Health to study the idea of creating a health care entity registry, is scheduled for a hearing in the Ways & Means Committee on Thursday.
+HB 1686, the bill directing the Department of Health to study the idea of creating a health care entity registry, is scheduled for executive session in the Senate Ways & Means Committee on Monday.

 HB 1392, the bill that creates the Medicaid Access Program to increase Medicaid reimbursement rates, has been designated “necessary to implement the budget” or NTIB.
-It’s scheduled for a hearing in the Senate Ways & Means Committee on Thursday.
+It’s scheduled for executive session in the Senate Ways & Means Committee on Monday.

 General News: